stephenbunch/redone/README.md

 ```

 ## Types
 Types work a bit differently in Redone than in React.
 In React, types are used to assert that a property is of a certain type.
 In Redone, types are used to *ensure* that a given property is of the correct type.
 In other words, if you throw a string at a number type, the number schema will intelligently convert the string to a number rather than throwing an error.

-Redone focuses on allowing you to mutate a value, but not its type.
+After using [Mongoose](http://mongoosejs.com/docs/guide.html) for MongoDB development in Node, I found that it's much easier to have a framework make sure your types are correct at runtime rather than littering type checks all over your codebase or using a compile-time type checker.

+With Redone types, we can be confident that data entering through our props and coming from our state follow the type signatures we specified.
+This eliminates an entire class of bugs related to type errors.
+If some outside data has the wrong shape, we'll just see an empty component rather than crashing the page.

 You can convert from Redone types to React types using `utils/getReactTypes`, but you cannot convert the other way around due to the way React types are represented.